 That’s how I’ve met most of my close friends.
 I’ve met almost none in the “traditional” places: work, religious services (which I don’t believe in), and “activity groups.”

-A couple of weeks ago I was on a long video chat with a friend to the north.
+A couple of weeks ago I was on a long video chat with that friend up north.
 Around midnight, we were both hungry.
 She ordered food.
 I had to warm up food.
 At midnight in Vancouver, McDonald’s is doing deliveries.
+Here, doordash was saying an hour to deliver from the one open place across town.
 I never felt so isolated.

 It’s amazing how two places, two hours apart, can feel so different.